 ALAKOSKI DEBUTED IN 2006 with the August Prize-winning novel Beyond, which was turned into a successful, Oscar-nominated movie starring Noomi Rapace.
 The book has also been put up as a play.
-Since her debut Alakoski has been the editor for several anthologies, written another novel, Hope You’re Happy in Prison and two essays in journal form October in Swedish Deprivation and April in Quiet Despair.
+Since her debut Alakoski has been the editor for several anthologies, written several novels, and two essays in journal form; October in Swedish Deprivation and April in Quiet Despair.

 HER LATEST NOVEL The Traveller is the third in Alakoski’s epic tetralogy spanning over four generations of women in the cotton industry throughout the twentieth century.

-YOU FIND MORE information about Susanna Alaksoki here.
+YOU FIND MORE information about Susanna Alaksoki on her website.

 BOOKS